Émile Bouchard: Honours and recognition

 Bouchard was one of nine players and one builder elected to the Hockey Hall of Fame in 1966.
 On 15 October 2008, the Montreal Canadiens celebrated their 100th season by unveiling the Ring of Honour, an exhibit along the wall of the upper deck of the Bell Centre, paying tribute to their 44 players and 10 builders who are members of the Hockey Hall of Fame.
 Bouchard along with Elmer Lach, the two oldest surviving members, were on hand to drop the ceremonial puck at centre ice.

-In 2008, a grass roots movement had begun to pressure Canadien management to retire Bouchard's #3.
+In 2008, a grassroots movement had begun to pressure Canadien management to retire Bouchard's #3.
 During the Quebec provincial election Independent candidate Kevin Côté made one of his platforms to force Canadiens into retiring the number.
 By March 2009 it reached the Quebec National Assembly where a motion was presented and carried "That the National Assembly support the steps taken and supported by the population of Québec in order that Montreal Canadiens management retire the sweater of Émile "Butch" Bouchard eminent defenceman from 1941 to 1956."

-On 4 December 2009, as part of an 85 minute pre-game ceremony celebrating the Canadiens' 100th anniversary, Bouchard's No. 3 and Elmer Lach's No. 16 were retired.
+On 4 December 2009, as part of an 85-minute pre-game ceremony celebrating the Canadiens' 100th anniversary, Bouchard's No. 3 and Elmer Lach's No. 16 were retired.
 They become the 16th and 17th Canadien players to have their numbers retired.

 On 18 June 2008, Bouchard received the National Order of Quebec (L'Ordre national du Québec) presented to him by the Premier of Quebec Jean Charest.
 On 30 December 2009, he was made a Member of the Order of Canada "for his contributions to sports, particularly professional hockey, and for his commitment to his community".